-Also, because the marketer has all the contacts of the audience, its easy to send them updated marketing information such as price updates, sales promotions at all times which really helps boost sales.
+Also, because the marketer has all the contacts of the audience, it’s easy to send them updated marketing information such as price updates, and sales promotions at all times which really helps boost sales.

 Remarketing provides a lot of advantages for the marketer because of the customer’s data in their hands.

 On the other hand, retargeting is kind of limited since the ad campaigns are run through ad networks, and always involve ad budgets.